Brayan Moreno (footballer, born 1999)

-Brayan Moreno Álvarez (born 2 August 1999) is a Colombian professional footballer who plays as a forward for CSKA Sofia.
+Brayan Moreno Álvarez (born 2 August 1999) is a Colombian professional footballer who plays as a forward.

+Career

-He transferred to CSKA Sofia during the winter of 2022.
+Moreno transferred to CSKA Sofia during the winter of 2022.
 Being injured when he came to Bulgaria, his debut was delayed.
 After making his debut, he was omitted from the matchday squad for yet another period.
 He started the 2022–23 campaign with 2 goals in July.

+On 21 January 2024, Azerbaijan Premier League club Neftçi announced the signing of Moreno from CSKA Sofia, to a 1.5-year contract.
+On 9 October 2024, Neftçi announced the termination of Moreno's contract by mutual consent.